María Margarita Egaña Fernández: Career

 The couple immediately began working for Ravelo's father, Francisco Ravelo Repilado, in his studio.
 Later they opened their own firm, Estudio Egaña-Ravelo, which they operated from the ground floor of a building Egaña designed located in the neighborhood Ampliación de Terrazas #155.
 Though the business was a joint endeavor, Egaña maintained her independence, with a style of her own.
 During this time, the couple had three daughters and Ravelo became president of the AAE.
 Egaña served as a delegate to the National Assembly of Cuba between 1953 and 1956 and was vocal about her political opinions.
 This was simultaneously her most productive period as an architect.

 Egaña typically worked on single-family dwellings for middle to upper class clients.
 Her work attempted to fuse the traditional Cuban style of Santiago, which had been adapted to climatic constraints, with modern functionality.
 Her dwellings predominantly featured flat roofs atop banks of horizontally-running, glazed windows and utilized natural materials to soften the industrial rigidity of the style and allow light and air to enter.
 Jointly with Revalo, Egaña built around seventy homes, of which a few were located in the city center, or neighborhoods of Santa Bárbara or Raja Yoga, but most were in the eastern part of the city.
 Several planned urban communities, like Ampliación de Terrazas, Fomento, Terrazas de Vista Alegre and Vista Alegre, expanded Santiago eastward and were the focus of the majority of Egaña's works.

 These eastern suburban areas were built on a grid pattern, unlike the traditional city, and planned to utilize the water systems of San Juan and link the area to the village of El Caney.
 Individual plots surrounded shared green spaces, with a community pool and playground and visual barriers to the traffic on the main road arteries.
 They were the first manifestations of the Modern Movement and buildings utilized new technology and a variety of styles, but all were typically built using a skeleton structure with inverted and embedded beams and inclined reinforced-concrete, flat roofs with slight inclines on broken levels.
 Egaña's style was formal, but functional, integrating technology, visual effects.

 In 1961, Egaña and her daughters left Cuba for Puerto Rico.
 They settled in Río Piedras, where they were joined in 1963 by Ravelo.
 She began being treated for cancer in 1968.

 Death and legacy

 Egaña died on 17 August 1975 at Doctor's Hospital of Santurce, San Juan, Puerto Rico after a lengthy battle with cancer.
-She was buried the following day at Borinquen Memorial Cemetery in Caguas.
+She was buried the following day at Borinquen Memorial Cemetery in Caguas, Puerto Rico.
 Egaña is remembered as one of the pioneering modernist architects of Cuba and one of the first generation of women architects to fully be allowed to participate in the field.